Sholem Schwarzbard: Assassination of Petliura (1926)

-Symon Petliura, who was head of the Directorate of the Ukrainian National Republic in 1919, had moved to Paris in 1924 and was the head of the government-in-exile of the Ukrainian People's Republic.
+Symon Petliura, who was head of the Directorate of the Ukrainian Democratic Republic in 1919, had moved to Paris in 1924 and was the head of the government-in-exile of the Ukrainian People's Republic.
 Sholom Schwarzbard, who had lost his family in the 1919 pogroms, held Symon Petliura responsible for them (see the discussion on Petliura's role in the pogroms).
 According to his autobiography, after hearing the news that Petliura had relocated to Paris, Schwarzbard became distraught and started plotting Petliura's assassination.
 Schwarzbard recognized Petliura from a picture.
+In 2006, Russian intelligence specialists stated, in a series of volumes on the Soviet secret services, that Schwarzbard worked as an agent of the Joint State Political Directorate (OGPU) at the time of Petliura’s assassination, and speculated that he may have been carrying out orders for the regime which benefitted from Petliura's death.

-On 25 May 1926, at 14:12, by the Gibert bookstore, he approached Petliura, who was walking on Rue Racine near Boulevard Saint-Michel of the Latin Quarter, Paris, and asked him in Ukrainian, "Are you Mr. Petliura?"
+On 25 May 1926, at 14:12, by the Gibert bookstore, he approached Petliura, who was walking on Rue Racine near Boulevard Saint-Michel of the Latin Quarter, Paris, and asked him in Ukrainian, "Are you Mr Petliura?"
 Petliura did not answer but raised his cane.
-Schwarzbard pulled out a gun shooting him five times and, after Petliura fell to the pavement, twice more.
+Schwarzbard immediately pulled out a gun and shot him five times.
+After Petliura fell to the pavement, he shot him twice more.
 When the police came and asked if he had done the deed, he reportedly said, "I have killed a great assassin."
 Other sources state that he attempted to fire an eighth shot into Petliura, but his firearm jammed.